0x1eef/portzap/README.md

 #### Configuration

 After installation is complete the portzap environment should be setup.
-That involves the creation of the _portzap user and group, as well as the creation of /home/_portzap.
-A user should also be added to the _portzap group.
+That involves the creation of the '\_portzap' user and group, as well as the creation of /home/_portzap.
+A user should also be added to the '\_portzap' group.
 The process is mostly automated:

 ```sh
 doas -u root -- portzap setup